coolblock/vpsVivo/README.md

+Have a private key ready by going to your wallet, to the debug console and typing in

+masternode genkey

 To Install 1 vivo masternode in one shot cut and paste the following line and press enter

 wget -qO- https://raw.githubusercontent.com/coolblock/vpsVIVO/master/utils/vivo/1vivobin.sh | sudo bash

-to confirm that vivo is running, type in
+once it has finished, in order to confirm that vivo is running, type in

 top